Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

 - Chapter 5 of *Doing Math with Python*
 - Chapter 8 of *Programming and Mathematical Thinking*

+### Week Eleven: November 9, 2020 to November 13, 2020

+- How do I use dictionaries, tuples, and lists to correctly implement efficient mathematical functions in Python?

+**Reading Assignments**

+- Chapter 9 of *Programming and Mathematical Thinking*

 ## Calendar Overview

 ### August